11 essential search tricks and resources we uncovered for translation and localization professionals.

-I so clearly remember the times when I had to write school papers and my only references were books that I borrowed from the library and the encyclopedia that I had at home.
 No Internet, no search engines and certainly no clever search tricks.
-Knowledge sources were limited to my teachers, parents or friends.
+Knowledge sources were limited to teachers, parents or friends.
 If you knew something, you were considered a smart person, if you didn’t… you know the rest.

 Today the question of being stupid or smart is not so much about what you know at the particular moment, but rather the ability to find the information you need and decide if it’s correct or not.
 Practically the whole ocean of knowledge is available for those who know where to look and how to apply the right search tricks.

 So where can you look for additional references, as a linguist?
-Here are some of my favorite search tricks and shortcuts:
+Here are some of our favorite search tricks and shortcuts:

 1. Microsoft Language Portal